Key: Amix

 Region: USA, Texas (Yeah, I know it’s a long way from the North Atlantic, but it’s a great tune anyway, with maybe a slight Irish connection.
 See Notes below)

-*Notes: The ABC above is a bit different from what we’re familiar with, especially in the B part.
+The ABC above is a bit different from what we’re familiar with, especially in the B part.

 This tune’s lineage appears to be better documented that most old tunes.
-We learned it from Alan Jabbour** who learned it in 1966 from the elderly Henry Reed, who learned it as a young man from Quince Dillon who was present as Santa Ana’s Mexican army retreated from Texas and who probably composed it.
+We learned it from Alan Jabbour** who learned it in 1966 from the elderly Henry Reed, who learned it as a young man from Quince Dillon who was present as Santa Ana’s Mexican army retreated from Texas and who he thought composed it.

 There were Irish troops involved on both sides.
 Quince Dillon’s name sounds Irish although his family seems to have been in North America since before the American Revolution.